unhaltable/jonandnick/README.md

 jonandnick
 =======

-Check it out live at: http://jonandnick.com/
+Check it out live at http://echeung.me/jonandnick